Frequently Asked Questions

 FAQs - Fees and Other Matters

 Please read the following information before forwarding your complaint.
-The questions below will help you decide whom to direct your complaint to in the first instance.
+The questions below will help you decide to whom direct to your complaint in the first instance.

 Is your complaint, question or concern involving the activity of an auditor, liquidator or financial advisor?